 If you’re doing something to excess, whether it’s working, drinking, exercising, gambling, eating or looking for sex, you’re at risk of having an addiction that stops you from being truly happy.

-Solution: Addictions are usually protective mechanism that allows you to regulate uncomfortable feelings without really having to process them.
-Look for a life coach or a therapist who specializes in addictive behaviors and can help you both understand how these behaviors evolved and how to find healthy alternatives.
+Solution: Addictions are usually protective mechanisms that allows you to regulate uncomfortable feelings without really having to process them.
+Look for a life coach or a therapist who specializes in addictive behaviors and can help you both understand how these behaviors evolved and, how to find healthy alternatives.

 7. “Chasing” Happiness

 Do you always have the sense that if you achieve or do just one more thing then you’ll finally be happy?
 It might be more money, a different home, a new partner or greater weight loss that drives you, but regardless of what it is, you’re fooling yourself if you think meeting that one more goal will bring you peace.
 Any enhanced mood will be temporary.